Skip to content

 M. Thiyagarajan

 M. Thiyagarajan is an Indian director, best known for Tamil cinema.
 M. Thiyagarajan began their career in 1991.
-With 30 credits to their name and an average audience rating of 6.5, M. Thiyagarajan remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, M. Thiyagarajan remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, M. Thiyagarajan is already attracting significant attention for their distinctive work.

 Career Milestones